-- a) Maximise the use of Homes England and other programmes to deliver new housing in Pendle, including affordable housing and extra care. - b) Use the Brownfield Development Fund to bring forward Brownfield developments which help to regenerate derelict sites and remediate land. - c) Work with partners, developers and land owners to implement extant planning consents. - d) Implement the Empty Homes Strategy as a means of tackling long-term empty properties and bringing them back into use. - e) Deliver new housing schemes via PEARL Together, the joint venture arrangement with Barnfield and Together Housing and bring forward Council owned sites for housing and commercial development. - f) Support communities in the development of sound Neighbourhood Plans. - g) Improve the private rented sector though enforcement of housing conditions and licensing of Housing in Multiple Occupation (HMOs). - h) Lobby for funding to improve the condition of the existing housing stock, including energy efficiency.
+- a) Maximise the use of Homes England and other programmes to deliver new housing in Pendle, including affordable housing and extra care. - b) Use and grow the Brownfield Development Fund, accessing additional Government Levelling Up Funds, to bring forward Brownfield developments which help to regenerate derelict sites and remediate land. - c) Work with partners, developers and landowners to implement extant planning consents. - d) Implement the Empty Homes Strategy as a means of tackling long-term empty properties and bringing them back into use. - e) Deliver new housing schemes via PEARL Together, the joint venture arrangement with Barnfield and Together Housing and bring forward Council owned sites for housing and commercial development. - f) Encourage and foster all our settlements to embrace Neighbourhood Planning and ensure those settlements that have "made" Plans keep their Plans up to date via regular review. - g) Improve the private rented sector though enforcement of housing conditions and licensing of Housing in Multiple Occupation (HMOs). - h) Lobby for funding to improve the condition of the existing housing stock, including energy efficiency.

-Strategic Objective 3: STRONG COMMUNITIES

-Helping to create and sustain resilient communities
+STRATEGIC OBJECTIVE 3: STRONG COMMUNITIES Helping to Create and Sustain Resilient Communities